Best Java IDEs

 Honorable Mentions

-While the above mentioned IDEs clearly garner the most usage and the Eclipse vs. IntelliJ debate generates the most discussion, there were a few other Java IDEs worth mentioning.
+While the above mentioned IDEs clearly garner the most usage and the Eclipse vs. IntelliJ debate generates the most discussion, there are a few other Java IDEs worth mentioning.

 NetBeans

 Developers who want to develop natively with Maven will want to strongly consider NetBeans.
 It’s slightly easier to use than Eclipse, so it’s also a good choice for beginner developers who don’t have the budget for IntelliJ IDEA.
-One of the advantages of NetBeans vs. Eclipse or other Java IDEs is that it’s part of the Apache ecosystem, meaning built in Apache Maven functionality for users.
+One of the advantages of NetBeans vs. Eclipse or other Java IDEs is that it’s part of the Apache ecosystem, meaning that this Java IDE offers built in Apache Maven functionality for users.

 Oracle JDeveloper